2024 Letter to Shareholders

 Chief Investment Officer of the Adviser

-We appreciate, as always, the trust you have placed in us.
+We thank you, as always, for the trust you place in us.

 David Loevner